Mysticons: Production

-In June 2015 it was reported that Nelvana, a Canadian production company, was partnering with US Nickelodeon to create the series, with the latter broadcasting the show, and Nelvana beginning production later in 2015.
+In June 2015, it was reported that Nelvana, a Canadian production company, was partnering with US Nickelodeon to create the series, with the latter broadcasting the show, and Nelvana beginning production later in 2015.
 At the same time, both companies were said to be working with The Topps Company, while Michael Eisner and Noel Bright of the latter are executive producers, as are Colin Bohm, Doug Murphy, and Irene Weibel of Corus Entertainment.
 By June 2016, the show had been picked up for 40 episodes.
 Weibel, as the manager of the development slate at Nelvana, served as executive producer as a result on Mysticons and other shows produced by the studio like Mike the Knight, Disney's Lucky Duck and Hotel Transylvania.
 In addition, Sean Jara would be the show's creator, writer, and executive story editor.
 The show was later promoted as a "genre-defining action series" before its release.

 Themes

 The show is female-centered, as opposed to "many male-centered series" for younger viewers while focusing on magic, superpowers, and the classic good vs. evil dichotomy.
-As such, the series has elves primarily in the form of 110-year-old protagonist Piper Willowbrook, whose elvish name is Pyperia Ashryn Elvaniski, but also in the case of Hortensia Q. Sparklebottom, and princesses like Princess Arkana Goodfey and Zarya Moonwolf, who are both protagonists who were separated at birth.
-Furthermore, the series has a focus on the undead For instance, villain and undead sorceress, Queen Necrafa, is a lich, which is a type of undead creature.
+As such, the series has elves primarily in the form of 110-year-old protagonist Piper Willowbrook, whose elvish name is Pyperia Ashryn Elvaniski, but also in the case of Hortensia Q. Sparklebottom, and princesses like Arkana Goodfey and Zarya Moonwolf, who are both protagonists who were separated at birth.
+Furthermore, the series has a focus on the undead For instance, villain and undead sorceress Queen Necrafa is a lich, which is a type of undead creature.
 Her power is suggested to originate from the spectral hand, a reign of evil that started from a witch seeking district powers.
 Due to the focus on magic and fantasy, the series has been compared to the upcoming Crunchyroll Original, High Guardian Spice by some critics.
 The series was promoted by Nelvana as focusing on "girls’ strength, power, and courage" while other reviewers said it promotes "strong, confident, smart and funny girls."
 One reviewer described the first graphic novel offshoot based on the series as a "contemporary urban fantasy" which can also apply to the animated series.